iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Defenses Can Be Used Against a Breach of Contract Claim in Iowa?

-The following legal arguments nullify a claim of breach of contract in Iowa:
+The following legal arguments may be used when attempting to nullify a claim of breach of contract in Iowa:

 • Duress